-Since productivity in its traditional meaning of 'relation between quantity of output in relation to amount of input' (Gutenberg, 1958; Pedell, 1985), as other scholars have already noted, does not reflect any possible indicators for an expert's performance, the question raised by the study and posed to experts as well as to their line managers was: "What is performance in your respective type of expert work?"
+The first question raised by the study and posed to experts as well as to their line managers was, 'What is performance in your respective type of expert work?'
 In this study, only those performance factors are referred to, which have been named by experts and their managers independently.
-Therefore, it can be concluded that these indicators are shared collectively within the respective organisation, that they may be regarded as collectively motivationally directive and, hence, part of the organisational culture (Sackmann, 1991; Sackmann, 2002).
+Therefore, it can be concluded that the indicators referred to are shared collectively within the respective organisation, that they may be regarded as collectively motivationally directive and, hence, part of the organisational culture (Sackmann 1991).